Silvia Contreras: Personal life

 In 2013, Contreras received an honorable mention in a sports photography contest sponsored by the Baja California state government; her photo depicted "the roughness of American football".
-She has sold candies and cookies to help help finance her flag football career, which requires frequent trips to Mexico City for national team training camps.
+She has sold candies and cookies to help finance her flag football career, which requires frequent trips to Mexico City for national team training camps.

-In her personal life, Contreras has worked to promote the sport of flag football in Mexico.
-She runs a YouTube channel called De FLAG con Silvia, as well as a Facebook group with the same name where news and information for players and fans of the game is shared.
+Contreras has worked to promote the sport of flag football in Mexico.
+She operates a Facebook group called "De FLAG con Silvia", where news and information for players and fans of the game is shared.
 Contreras owns a sports apparel brand called "Flag Is Life, Flag Is Love", which gained popularity among the Mexican flag football community.
 Contreras has also served as a youth coach.
 In 2024, she coached the Baja California under-16 team at an NFL Flag tournament and led the Dragons Ensenada U13s to an NFL Flag Chargers Regional tournament title.
-Contreras is also a high school flag football coach.
+Contreras is also a high school flag football coach, as well as an assistant coach at the CETYS, Ensenada campus.

 In November 2022, Contreras was inducted into the Paseo de la Fama de Tijuana Innovadora (Tijuana Innovadora Walk of Fame) following her World Games gold medal.
 In March 2023, she participated in a "Women in Sports" panel at the second annual Gala del Deporte alongside fellow Mexican sportswomen Jackie Nava and Yazmin Jauregui.
 Contreras was named a Personality of the Year by El Imparcial in 2024.
+The following year, she was honored by the Tijuana tourism board for her career and work promoting the sport at the 34th Galardón al Mérito Turístico in Playas de Tijuana.

 Contreras featured on the cover of the inaugural issue of Flag Football Nation magazine in January 2024.
+The magazine described her as "one of the most recognizable names and faces in the sport of women's flag football."